apache/pulsar-site/static/reference/next/pulsar-client/README.md

-`pulsar-client` is a tool used to produce and consume messages
+`pulsar-client` is a tool used to produce and consume messages.

 ## Environment variables